-Non existent, or better yet, a work in progress is what Aidan humbly says his work is.
-Just 24 years of age, Aidan tells MULA that he started photography just about a year ago.
-“I like shouting “FILM IS DEAD!” just for fun, even though it definitely isn’t.
-I’ll most likely have a camera on me wherever I go just in case, and am quite shy about my photography.”
+Nonexistent, or better yet, a work in progress is what Aidan Ho humbly says his work is.
+At just 24 years of age, he tells MULA that he started photography just about a year ago.
+Below, we discuss his journey so far and everlasting love for film photos.

 WOULD YOU SAY THAT KUALA LUMPUR AND YOUR FRIENDS PLAY A BIG PART IN YOUR PHOTOS?

 I’d say Malaysia rather than just narrow it down to KL.
 Bright and vibrant, hot and sunny, noisy and smelly (at times), it’s hard to not draw some influence from there.
 My friends definitely do as well!
 Most of the portraits I’ve taken care of people who are very close to me and I am grateful for their time, patience, and their trust in me.
 Take pictures of the people close to you, even if the pictures don’t turn out great.
 At least you’ll have pictures of them to remember and memories to cherish.
 Also, they will be more patient with you if you screw up (no promises).